Mount Edziza: Structure

 Mount Edziza has an elevation of 2786 m, making it the highest point of the Mount Edziza volcanic complex.
 It has been considered by some to be the highest or tallest volcano in Canada, but others have given higher elevations of 2860 and 3160 m for the Silverthrone volcanic complex in southwestern British Columbia.
 The nearly flat summit of Mount Edziza contains a circular ridge that surrounds an ice-filled, 2 km in diameter crater.
 This ridge is partially exposed above the ice cap as a discontinuous series of spires and serrated nunataks.
 Spires forming the southern end of the ridge are the highest and consist of greenish grey, sparsely porphyritic (Note: Porphyritic pertains to the resemblance of porphyry which are magmatic rocks consisting of large crystals in a fine-grained matrix.) trachyte.
-They comprise well-formed, small diameter rock columns that rise nearly vertically more than 90 m above the ice cap.
+They contain well-formed, small diameter rock columns that rise nearly vertically more than 90 m above the ice cap.
 Nunataks elsewhere on the summit ridge are more subdued, consisting of pyroclastic debris that has been glacially reworked.
 The eastern side of the ridge has been breached by active cirques where remnants of several lava lakes are exposed inside the crater.
 Formation of the summit crater was likely caused by a violent eruption at the zenith of the mountain's growth, although it may have also formed during the eruption of the Kakiddi Formation lava flows or the effusion of voluminous lava during dome construction.
 Prior to its formation, the summit of the mountain was at least 610 m higher than it is today, having possibly risen as a narrower summit cone truncated with a smaller crater.